 as continuing to lie in bed seems pointless.

 6:00 am I notice that the quality of darkness in my bedroom has changed

 indicating the arrival of daylight.
 I have never been able to sleep

 when its light out.
 Like the opposite of vampires, I need to be in my sleeping place and asleep while it is still dark.
 Once daylight hits, that's it.

 7:00 am I drag myself out of bed for another tired day.

 After several nights like this, I become so over tired I am like a 2 year old who has missed their nap; I am cranky and out of sorts.
-But at least at this point I can drop off to sleep and stay that way for pretty much the entire night.
 And please don't write me with suggestions for sleep.
 I think I have tried them all.
-Some occasionally work.
-Although one of my sisters had a great experience a while back.
+Some occasionally work, although leave me feeling groggy the next day.
+One of my sisters had a great experience a while back.
 She needed some minor surgery and when I called to inquire as to how she was feeling, she replied, "Great!
 Best sleep I've had in years".
 The doctors had used the same drug that was administered to Michael Jackson to help him sleep to put her under.
 She slept very soundly for a long and much needed nap.